Here Is How To Fix A Google’s Ranking Drop

-- Some developer adding a no-follow to a page.
+- Some developers add a no-follow to a page.

-- 301 redirects being placed inadvertently on sections of the website.
+- 301 redirects are being placed inadvertently on sections of the website.

-You should always ensure that your developers run a routine check of the above-stated aspects.
+You should always ensure that your developers regularly check the above-stated aspects.
 They might not be doing it intentionally.
-However, a simple human error can lead to a massive Google’s ranking drop.
+However, a simple human error can lead to a massive Google ranking drop.

 Most SEO services experts and agencies might be able to tell you the reasons for the declining rankings.
-However, most of them will not be able to tell you how to fix it.
+However, most of them cannot tell you how to fix it.